AnuOuseph1991/SendGrid-Integration-with-C-/README.md

 2.Through the smtp client.
 This code implemented sending mail through the smtp server,API and the Reach of the mail through the event hook notification.

+Applay the nessary API keys in the web cofig file to run the code sucessfully.